 Let’s get the good news out of the way first.
 Last month you may remember I said that, because I’d broken my upper humerus, I had limited movement in my arm.
 Good progress has been made in the past month and I no longer walk like a penguin.
 I can do pretty much most domestic and social activities unaided now, including drive my car.
 Freedom at last!!!
 I even managed a three hour baking class last week where we were throwing around a heavy batch of bread dough (I did it left handed just to be on the safe side).

-Apart from nursing my damaged paw, what else was I up to on August 1, 2017?
+Apart from trying to coax my damaged wing back into health, what else was I up to on October 1, 2017?